 Regular examinations and cleanings also allow us to catch developing problems early, meaningless invasive, less painful, and less expensive treatment.
 We can also screen for other issues such as oral cancer and gum disease.

 Tartar, the yellowish build-up some people get on their teeth, cannot be removed through brushing.
 Some people are more susceptible to tartar than others.
 Professional cleaning with our dental hygienist can remove that tartar build-up before it causes other problems.
-If it has been a while since your last cleaning, we may have to schedule a deeper cleaning, including scaling and planing.
+If it has been a while since your last cleaning, we may have to schedule a deeper cleaning, including scaling and planning.

 If bacteria or tartar are allowed to build up along the line of your gums, it can lead to gum disease.
 During the earliest stage of gum disease, known as gingivitis, your gums may feel sore and inflamed and bleed easily.
 If the developing gum disease is left untreated, gingivitis can develop into periodontitis, the advanced stage of gum disease.
 In periodontitis, the gums pull away from the tooth, leaving pockets that are susceptible to infection.

 Periodontitis can lead to tooth loss if left untreated.
 Treatment may require surgery to repair the damage to your gums.
-Root scaling and planing is a deep cleaning method that can use as a preventative measure to stop the process of gum disease before it can do severe damage.
+Root scaling and planning is a deep cleaning method that can use as a preventative measure to stop the process of gum disease before it can do severe damage.

 During scaling and adequately, your teeth are cleaned down to the root, below the gumline.
 It allows us to remove any tartar and bacteria build-up beneath the gums.
 If your gums have started to pull away from your teeth and develop pockets, we may use antibiotics in the pockets to fight off any potential infection.